 A comprehensive oral examination covering forest management is taken after completion of course work and approval of the professional paper.
 Primary emphasis will be on work done in the period of residence, but students should also be prepared to demonstrate mastery of the general field of forestry.

-For more information on the Master of Forestry degree, please contact the Forestry Graduate Advisor.
+See the Graduate Programs FAQ.
+For more information on the Master of Forestry degree, please contact the Forestry Advisor.